flojoy-ai/docs/docs/instruments-database/Spectrum Analyzers/Keysight-B1500A/Keysight-B1500A.md

 </TabItem>
 <TabItem value="QCodes" label="QCodes">

-To connect to a Keysight B1500A Spectrum Analyzer using Qcodes, you can use the following code:
+To connect to a Keysight (Agilent) B1500A Spectrum Analyzer using Qcodes, you can use the following code:

 ```python
 from qcodes.instrument_drivers.Keysight.KeysightB1500 import KeysightB1500